 As always, we will be closely monitoring the progress your child is making and there will be termly assessments.
-There are two extremely important assessments which you need to be aware of.
+There is one extremely important assessment which you need to be aware of.
 Year 1 complete a phonics screening check; week commencing 11th June 2018 which is a national test.
 Your support in helping your child with phonetical awareness would be very beneficial.
 Due to this being a national statutory test, it is especially important that your child attends school at this time.

 In the colder months, please ensure your child comes to school with jumpers, hats, scarves, gloves and a thick, warm coat.
 As the weather improves, girls are permitted to wear summer dresses or shorts and boys are permitted to wear shorts.
 If the weather is hot and sunny please ensure you apply sun-cream to your child before school and ideally come to school with a cap or sunhat.